Glossary¶

 Another term for watchpoint.

-A type of software defect in which multiple threads or processes are racing to update a data structure, and the correctness of the behaviour depends on which one wins the race.
+A type of software defect in which multiple threads or processes are racing to update a data structure, and the correctness of the behavior depends on which one wins the race.

 In this mode, the program is neither being recorded nor replayed, and execution can only proceed forwards.
 To switch to record mode, use the urecord command.
 See Deferred recording.